In most people with

 For TB in the lungs:

-- TB Disease: is treated with a combination of special antibiotics for at least six months.
-A chest clinic nurse will watch you take the TB antibiotics to check for any side effects and make sure treatment is completed.
+TB disease: is treated with a combination of specific antibiotics for at least six months.
+A chest clinic nurse will supervise your treatment to provide you with support, education and check for any side effects to ensure treatment is successfully completed.

 Multidrug resistant TB (MDR-TB) occurs when TB bacteria are resistant to at least isoniazid and rifampin, the two most powerful TB drugs.
 Drug susceptible TB and drug resistant TB is spread in the same way.